apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 consumeOrder          oldest          In which order files in the spooling directory will be consumed ``oldest``,
                                       ``youngest`` and ``random``.
 In case of ``oldest`` and ``youngest``, the last modified time of the files will be used to compare the files.
-In case of a tie, the file with smallest laxicographical order will be consumed first.
+In case of a tie, the file with smallest lexicographical order will be consumed first.
 In case of ``random`` any file will be picked randomly.
 When using ``oldest`` and ``youngest`` the whole directory will be scanned to pick the oldest/youngest file, which might be slow if there are a large number of files, while using ``random`` may cause old files to be consumed